sdleffler/luminance-rs/CONTRIBUTING.md

 > that it is easier to generate changelogs when reading the git log.

 The `[project(s)]` header is mandatory if your commit has changes in any of the crates handled by this repository.
+If the repository you contribute to has a single project in it, you can omit the `[project(s)]` part.
 If you make a change that is cross-crate, feel free to separate them with commas, like `[crate_a, crate_b]`.
 If you make a change that touches all the crates, you can use `[all]`.
 If you change something that is not related to a crate, like the front README, CONTRIBUTING file, CI setup, top-level `Cargo.toml`, etc., then you can omit this header.